-Special order parts are common in the electronic repair industry.
-RepairQ offers a step-by-step process to track these parts and ensure they are ordered on time.
+RepairQ offers a step-by-step process to track special order parts and ensure they are ordered on time.
 If you are wanting to utilize special order parts that do not require being inventoried (backordered, brought in on a purchase order, ticket items swapped, etc.), check out this article on Tracking Special Order Parts - non-inventoried.

 - An Inventory Manager or Administrator should create a new Catalog Item.